Piefayth/blog/content/pages/aiken1/index.md

 2. The minting policy for the authorizing NFTs leveraged by the count spending validator [disallows updates of existing count data during transactions that include a mint](https://github.com/Piefayth/aiken-blog-1-code/blob/main/validators/secure_count.ak#L102).
 Modify the validator to support doing both in one transaction.
 What needs to change for you to be able to identify which output belongs with which input (if any)?

 3. What alternatives are there, if any, to the "authorizing NFT" scheme?
+How else could we get trusted data on chain?